Maryanne Trump Barry, the former president's older sister and a retired federal judge, dies at 86

 Barry had stayed largely out of the spotlight during her brother's presidency, but drew headlines after her niece, Mary Trump, revealed that she had secretly recorded her aunt while promoting a book that denounced the former president.
 In the recordings, Barry could be heard sharply criticizing her brother, at one point saying the former president "has no principles" and is "cruel."

+Trump, who was one of five children, now has one living sibling, his sister Elizabeth Trump Grau.

 The former president's younger brother, Robert Trump, died in 2020 at 71, and Trump held a service at the White House in his honor.
-His older brother, Fred Trump Jr., died of a heart attack at 42.
+His older brother, Fred Trump Jr., died of a heart attack at 42, which the family blamed on alcoholism.

 Donald Trump's ex-wife, Ivana Trump, died in 2022 at the age of 73.